NAIOP Massachusetts Updates on COVID-19 + CRE

 The Stop the Spread initiative is a data-driven focused effort to reduce the prevalence of COVID-19 in communities that are above the state average in total cases, positive test rate, and have experienced a decline in testing levels since April.
 All residents of these 16 communities, including asymptomatic individuals, are urged to use these sites to get tested.
 While these sites are being launched in these communities, they are open to all residents of the Commonwealth.
 To find a testing site near you, please visit: https://www.mass.gov/covid-19-testing.

 On May 18, the Baker-Polito Administration and the Reopening Advisory Board released their plan for reopening the Massachusetts Economy.
 NAIOP presented to the Board in early May with recommendations on issues affecting CRE.
 Please visit mass.gov/reopening to review the full report, general business guidance, sector guidance, mandatory employer and worker posters, mandatory safety standards for workplaces, and FAQs on the 4-Phase Reopening Plan.
 In order to reopen, all businesses must develop a written COVID-19 Control Plan outlining how its workplace will prevent the spread of COVID-19.Phases could last longer or be reverted to depending upon public-health data.
 A full list of industry opening dates by phase is now available and will be updated.
-As of December 22, 2020 statewide, Massachusetts was in a Modified Phase III, Step 1.
-However on December 14, 2020, Mayor Walsh announced that the City of Boston was reverting back to a modified Phase 2.
-Subsequently, Lynn, Newton, Somerville, Brockton, Winthrop, and Arlington moved forward with similar actions
+As of March 1, 2021 statewide, Massachusetts was in Phase III, Step 2.

 On Tuesday, December 8, Governor Baker issued an updated order that lowered the maximum of diners per table from 10 diners to 6 diners.
 Maximum dining time is now limited to 90 minutes.